yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components_IPC64x.rst

+.. include:: /replacevars.rst.inc

 IPC for AM64x
 =============

-The AM64x device's main domain consists of Dual-Core Cortex-R5F processor subsystem (R5FSS) in addition to Dual core Cortex-A53 subsystem.
-The R5FSS can be operated in Dual Core mode or single core mode.
-Please refer to the AM64x Technical Referece Manual for details.
+The AM64x processor has up to two Dual-Core Cortex-R5F subsystems (R5FSS), and a Cortex-M4F subsystem, in addition to a Dual core Cortex-A53 subsystem.
+The R5FSS can be operated in dual core mode (i.e., Split mode), or single core mode (i.e., Single-CPU mode).
+Please refer to the AM64x Technical Reference Manual for details.

-This article is geared toward AM64x users that are running Linux on the Cortex A53 core.
-The goal is to help users understand how to establish communication with the R5F cores.
+This article is geared toward AM64x users that are running Linux on the Cortex A53 cores.
+The goal is to help users understand how to establish communication with the R5F and M4F cores.

 There are many facets to this task: building, loading, debugging, memory sharing, etc. This article intends to take incremental steps toward